 Your last option is: buy new from circular fashion brands, ethical brands, sustainable fashion brands.
 If there’s no other option, then this should be your go-to choice if you can afford it.
 Luckily, this site has numerous posts on fair trade fashion brands, sustainable fashion, etc. Have a look around!;)

-Also, buy from local brands as far as possible – no need to have your ethical clothing items shipped to you all the way from, for example, the Netherlands to Washington state.
+Also, buy from local fashion businesses as far as possible – no need to have your ethical clothing items shipped to you all the way from, for example, the Netherlands to Washington state.

 4 // Learn to repair your clothes